Japanese Etiquette

 Everyday behaviour

-• Keep noise levels low on trains
+• People keep noise levels low in public spaces

 In restaurants